 The colours used here are reminiscent of a New England winter, the rich natural tones harmonising with the beauty of the world outside.

 I have worked these ones in a soft natural-coloured handspun yarn using Corriedale fleece.

-I started with one white fleece and one coloured one, and then divided the coloured fleece into separate tones.
-I then blended these together to give five different shades of yarn.
-This gave a lovely range of yarn colours to work into the cushions.
+I started with one white fleece and one coloured one and then divided the coloured fleece into separate tones.
+I blended these together to give five different colours to work into the cushions.

 Of course you don't need to use handspun yarn to knit these cushions for yourself - any worsted weight yarn in 5 co-ordinating colours will work.
 I can imagine these cushions in other colours too - in bright tones to suit a child's playroom or seasonal Holiday shades.

-The Rare Earth Cushions pattern includes five different looks giving a co-ordinated set of cushions.
+The Rare Earth Cushions pattern includes five different colour variations giving a co-ordinated set of cushions.
 Knit just one or two cushions to add to your existing collection or all five for a brand-new look.

 The covers are easily removed as they are buttoned over the cushion pad underneath, making it easy to change the look in your room as you move from season to season.

 They also co-ordinate with the Rare Earth Rug - a super-cozy rug invented with New England winters in mind.